 - 2 cloves garlic, minced $0.16

 - 1/2 Tbsp cornstarch $0.02

 - 2 whole green onions $0.22

-- Once the chicken is cooked through and golden brown, pour the sauce over top.
+Once the chicken is cooked through and golden brown on all sides, pour the sauce over top.
 Toss the chicken to coat in the sauce.
-The sauce will begin to thicken as soon as it hits the hot skillet.
-Once the chicken is coated and the sauce thickened, turn off the heat.
+As the sauce comes up to a simmer, it will begin to thicken.
+Continue to gently stir the chicken in the sauce until it has thickened, then turn off the heat.

 Serve the chicken over a bed of rice and sprinkle the sliced green onions over top.